-Recommendation - The General Assembly evaluate the necessity of a timely sales tax discount.
-If such a discount is deemed necessary, consider the implementation of a monthly cap on the amount of discount retained, and also consider changes to current state laws to require the DOR annually report the reduction of state revenue related to the timely discount to the General Assembly, applicable political subdivisions, and to the general public.
+Recommendation - The General Assembly evaluate the continued necessity of a timely sales tax discount.
+If such a discount is deemed necessary, consider possible reductions to the timely payment discount, the implementation of a monthly cap on the amount of discount retained, and changes to current state laws to require the DOR annually report the reduction of state revenue related to the timely discount to the General Assembly, applicable political subdivisions, and to the general public.